OpenGVLab/Ask-Anything/video_chat/README.md

 - Another demo on Jupyter Notebook can found in [demo.ipynb](demo.ipynb)

+# :robot: Instruction Tuning

+- Simply run the scripts.
+    ```shell
+    bash ./exp/run_7b_stage1.sh
+    bash ./exp/run_7b_stage2.sh
+    ```
+- You can change the `NNODE` and set `MASTER_NODE` by yourself.
+For stage1, it requires at least 8 GPUs for fast training.
+For stage2, 4 GPU is enough.

 # :page_facing_up: Citation

 If you find this project useful in your research, please consider cite: